claudioc/jingo/README.md

 [![NPM](https://nodei.co/npm/jingo.png?compact=true)](https://npmjs.org/package/jingo)

-**Warning: the current version of Jingo (1.0.x) is very new and it has gone through some major rewrites.
+**Warning: the current version of Jingo (1.x.x) is relatively new and it has gone through some major rewrites.
 If you find yourself having problems with this version, you can still use the previous stable [version 0.6.1](https://github.com/claudioc/jingo/releases/tag/v0.6.1).
 If this is the case, please take a minute and fill out one [issue](https://github.com/claudioc/jingo/issues).
 And don't forget to take a look at the [list of changes](https://github.com/claudioc/jingo/blob/master/ChangeLog.md)!**

 JINGO
 =====